-Bob: I could never kill an animal the way Muhammad demonstrated.
+Bob: I could never kill an animal the way Muhammad did.

 Uzza: You could if you had grown up in an environment where this was normal.
 Muslim children have been conditioned by celebrations such as the feasts that follow Ramadan and the Hajj to watch and learn, even enjoy the suffering of animals put to death in such a cruel manner.

-Gerry: Next time I see halal meat at my supermarket I may just throwup.
+Bob: The next time I see halal meat at my supermarket I may just throw up.

 Gerry: That explains the knife attacks that have become commonplace; the micro-terrorism that has proven more terrifying and effective than the macro variety.

-Bob: Did you get to kiss the rock of Paradise like the Irish kiss the blarney stone?
+Bob: During the Hajj, did you get to kiss the rock of Paradise like the Irish kiss the blarney stone?

-Gerry: If there are stones in Paradise, then Paradise in the Koran is not like the spiritual place of the New Testament where men and women are equal and happiness comes from basking in the light and the glory of the Lord and being free of physical wants and earthly desires?
+Gerry: If there are stones in Paradise, then Paradise in the Koran is not like the spiritual place of the New Testament where men and women are equal and happiness comes from being close to God and being free of physical wants and earthly desires?

-Archie: If Paradise was a spiritual place you would not need those pillars to hold it it up, would you?
+Archie: If Paradise was a spiritual place you would not need those pillars to hold it up, would you.

 Bob: What's with the carpets and couches?